Robin Huser: Club career

 The following season Huser returned to Basel because his contract was still valid, but again playing mainly for the U-21 team.
 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat Montlingen 3–0 and Huser had an appearance in this match.
 In the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on the 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
-Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
+Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.

 At the end of the 2018–19 season Huser contract expired and he left the club.
 During his time with the club, Huser played a total of 24 games for Basel scoring one goal.
 Two of these games were in the Swiss Super League, one in the Swiss Cup, one was in the Europa League and 18 were friendly games.
 He scored his goal during the test games.

 Huser joined Chiasso in the summer of 2019 signing a more-year contract.
 He played regularly with the team in the Challenge League, but following a number of changes in the coaching staff the situation changed.
 In October 2020 he dissolved the contract, which would have run until the summer and ended his professional playing career.

 At the beginning of the year 2021 Huser joined amateur club FC Solothurn playing in the fourth tier of Swiss football.
 At the same time he started his internship with Hyll AG in Stettlen and advanced to becoming Content & Marketing Manager.